 But, Aly says, “supporting someone who is suicidal does not make you responsible for them long term.
 And looking after yourself afterwards is vital.
 We hope this animation will help take away some of the fear and concern that people have around talking openly about suicide and supporting those at risk.”

 Cindy is certain the animation will help.
 When she first heard about the work of our STOP Suicide campaign at university, she was amazed such things existed.
-Her family had moved to England from Poland when she was 13 and she found a new country, a new language and new school mates overwhelming.
+Her family had moved to England from Poland when she was 13 and she found a new country, a new language and new school friends overwhelming.
 She slid into depression.
 She found it difficult to talk to her family and did not know there was a wealth of help available.

 Since getting involved as a Campaign Maker she has reached out to friends and posted on social media about her involvement and signposted others to help.